 Field-hunting tip

-Look in metamorphic rocks country — that is the host setting where addibischoffite typically forms.
+Look in metamorphic rocks country, the host setting where addibischoffite typically forms.
 If you start seeing quartz, mica, feldspar in float, you are in the right ground.
 Field specimens usually show a dodecahedral crystals, massive habit, so train your eye for that shape before scanning the outcrop.